toufikswar/FSA-Allergies-and-Social-Medias/README.md

 # GetNuts

-**GetNuts** is a pipeline that takes data tables (`.xlsx`) pulled from Pulsar and can output a report (in either pdf or gitbook html format), a series of static plots, as well as an interactive shiny dashboard.
+**GetNuts** is a pipeline that takes data tables (`.xlsx`) pulled from Pulsar and can output a series of static plots as well as an interactive shiny dashboard.
 This pipeline is tested to work on Windows, macOS and Linux.

 To use **GetNuts**, download or clone the repo to a folder on your computer, then create a folder `/Data` where pulsar `.xlsx` data can be placed. **Important:** if using multiple excel files, it is important that only the first file has header information in the table.